edeprince3/pdaggerq/README.md

 **Notes**

 1. Normal order may be defined relative to the true vacuum or the fermi vacuum.
-This selection is made when creating the ahat_helper class:
+This selection is made when creating the pq_helper class:

         # true vacuum
-        ahat = pdaggerq.ahat_helper("")
+        pq = pdaggerq.pq_helper("")
     or
         # true vacuum
-        ahat = pdaggerq.ahat_helper("true")
+        pq = pdaggerq.pq_helper("true")
     or
         # fermi vacuum
-        ahat = pdaggerq.ahat_helper("fermi")
+        pq = pdaggerq.pq_helper("fermi")

     Note than full functionality is not yet available for manual string specification when normal order is defined relative to the fermi vacuum.
 In this case, it is better to use the functions defined below that add complete strings in a single command.